 If you have a specific event or goal, we recommend starting with a training plan.
-The best training plans are ones that are built around you, your goals, and experience.
+The best training plans are ones that are built around you, your goals, and your experience.
 The good news is that you can create a custom training plan with Plan Builder.
 Whether you are new to cycling or experienced, TrainerRoad has a plan that will work for you.

 With Plan Builder, you get a science-based program without the complications or guesswork.
 Using your current training volume, when and how long you can train, the events in your training calendar, and your goal event’s demands, Plan Builder builds the ideal training plan for you.

 Step 2: Choose How You Want to Workout